Hua-Zhou/TensorReg/index.md

 ## TensorReg Toolbox for Matlab

 TensorReg toolbox is a collection of Matlab functions for tensor regressions.

 The toolbox is developed by [Hua Zhou](http://hua-zhou.github.io).

 ### Compatibility

 The code is tested on Matlab R2017a, but should work on other versions of Matlab with no or little changes.
 Current version works on these platforms: Windows 64-bit, Linux 64-bit, and Mac (Intel 64-bit).
 Type `computer` in Matlab's command window to determine the platform.

+### Dependency

+TensorReg toolbox uses the Tensor Toolbox.
+Please install the [Tensor Toolbox](http://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html) before installing the TensorReg toolbox.

 ### Installation (Matlab version >= 2014b)